Model Robyn Lawley Doesn’t Have A Thigh Gap

 Okay, this is a thing now apparently.
-Like a thing young women are striving for when they go on diets - getting the perfect thigh gap.
-So, now this body ideal we are supposed to covet includes not only perky breasts, a flat stomach with a six pack, toned arms… and a gap.
-No – not a gap between your teeth, because that’s NOT acceptable, only a gap between your thighs so they don’t touch when you stand with your feet together.
+Like a thing young women are striving for when they go on diets – getting the perfect thigh gap.
+So, now the body ideal we are supposed to covet includes not only perky breasts, a flat stomach with a six pack, toned arms… and a gap.
+No – not a gap between your teeth (because that’s NOT acceptable either); it’s a gap between your thighs so they don’t touch when you stand with your feet together.

 Thigh gaps, post-baby bodies and wrinkles

 I guess this “thigh gap” thing is more prevalent in the younger set – but this latest body obsession insanity runs parallel to women in their 20s and 30s desperately trying to shed the baby weight in a matter of weeks, or women in their 40s, 50s and beyond looking high and low for a magic elixir to stave off wrinkles.

 So, can we blame the media?

 Yes and no. The media prints it – but we keep buying it.
 If we think it’s insane how much magazines focus on weight, or how body-critical websites are, then we need to stop reading, watching and buying them until something changes.
 Yes, us.